Which Should I Choose?

 experience.

-It all started in the South about seventy five years ago (give or
+It all started in the South about a century ago with not so

 Well, some might say, "I prefer females because male dogs lift